Liberal Democrats wouldn't prop up a Conservative government - ex-leader Clegg

-LONDON Former Liberal Democrat leader Nick Clegg said on Thursday he could not see any circumstance in which his party would prop up a minority Conservative government in Britain.
+LONDON (Reuters) - Former Liberal Democrat leader Nick Clegg said on Thursday he could not see any circumstance in which his party would prop up a minority Conservative government in Britain.

 An exit poll earlier suggested Conservative Prime Minister Theresa May could fall short of winning a majority in Thursday's election.